Territorial evolution of Germany: World War I

-The only territory that Germany annexed during the First World War was the German-Belgian-Dutch condominium Neutral Moresnet.
+The only territory that Germany annexed during the First World War was the German-Belgian condominium Neutral Moresnet.
 Since 1914, Germany occupied the territory, and on 27 June 1915, it was annexed as part of Prussia.
 The annexation never received international recognition (is not known whether the other Central Powers recognized the annexation).

 Brest-Litovsk

 As part of the Treaty of Brest-Litovsk, Russia's new Bolshevik (communist) government renounced all claims to Finland, Estonia, Latvia, Lithuania, Poland, Belarus, and Ukraine.

 Most of these territories were in effect ceded to the German Empire, intended to become economically dependent on and politically closely tied to that empire under different German kings and dukes.

 Regarding the ceded territories, the treaty stated that "Germany and Austria-Hungary intend to determine the future fate of these territories in agreement with their population" with few other effects than the appointment of German rulers to the new thrones of Finland, Latvia, Lithuania, and Poland.